-A new British school to open soon in Dubai south
+A new British School to open soon in Dubai South

-A new British school to open soon in Dubai south
+A new British School to open soon in Dubai South

 A new British school will be opening soon in Dubai South, with registrations beginning from June 1, 2024 and the academic year starting in August, this year.